-FAA gives preliminary approval to design fixes to Boeing 737 Max, moving plane closer to resuming flight
+FAA gives preliminary approval on design fixes for 737 Max

 Wiring in the jets that was found not to comply with FAA rules during the safety review will also have to be changed.

-The FAA estimates the changes will affect 73 planes registered in the United States and that complying with the directive will cost operators a total of $1 million.
+The FAA estimates that the changes will affect 73 planes registered in the United States and that complying with the directive will cost operators $1 million.
 Planes still in production will be updated before their first flights.

 Michael Stumo, whose daughter Samya died on the Ethiopian flight, said he remained unconvinced that the Max was safe, calling it an old design that had been questionably updated.